• Skip to primary navigation

 Your Guides on the Kongakut

-Our Kongakut expeditions are led by a small, experienced team with deep backgrounds in remote river travel and expedition logistics.
+Unlike many adventures offered through Rivers & Oceans, the Kongakut River expedition is directly guided, outfitted, and operated by Robby Pitagora, Billie Prosser, Aaron Cavagnolo, and our own expedition team.
+Our Kongakut expeditions are led by a small, experienced group with deep backgrounds in remote river travel and expedition logistics.

 After decades of guiding rivers around the world, we now have the ability to choose where we spend our time.
 The Kongakut is one of the places we hope to keep returning to.